 After the API Portal obtains an access token then it will access protected resources on the Resource Server by placing it in an Authorization: Bearer HTTP header.

+Request token flow diagram

+The following diagram illustrates the user flow of obtaining an access token from the API Gateway server.
+Access token is extracted and returned to the portal.
+This behavior is controlled by the user and his preferences for a given application.